Gulf Oil LP

-Gulf Oil LP (Gulf Oil Limited Partnership) is an American oil company formed when Chevron Corporation acquired the naming rights to the Gulf Oil brand in the United States for $13 billion in 1985.
+Gulf Oil International Ltd. is an American oil company formed when Chevron Corporation acquired the naming rights to the Gulf Oil brand in the United States for $13 billion in 1985.

 By 2010, convenience store chain Cumberland Farms acquired all rights to the brand from Chevron, making it the sole owner and marketer in the country.
-Once based in Chelsea and Newton, Massachusetts, Gulf Oil LP then shared its headquarters with Cumberland Farms in Framingham, Massachusetts.
-In 2015, Cumberland sold the company to ArcLight Capital Partners and moved the company to its own office in Wellesley Hills, Massachusetts.
+Once based in Chelsea, Massachusetts, and Newton, Massachusetts, Gulf Oil LP then shared its headquarters with Cumberland Farms in Framingham, Massachusetts.
+In 2015, Cumberland sold the company to ArcLight Capital Partners and moved the company to its own office in Wellesley, Massachusetts, eventually selling to convenience store chain RaceTrac in 2023 and its headquarters being relocated to Smyrna, GA in the same building which houses RaceTrac and its other subsidiaries.